freenas/freenas-docs/userguide/sharing.rst

 File Extent Based LUN
 ^^^^^^^^^^^^^^^^^^^^^

-To grow a file extent based LUN:
+To grow a file extent-based LUN:

+Go to
-Navigate :menuselection:`Services --> iSCSI --> CONFIGURE --> Extents`.
+:menuselection:`Services --> iSCSI --> CONFIGURE --> Extents`.
-Click |ui-options| then :guilabel:`Edit`.
-Ensure the :guilabel:`Extent Type` is set to file and determine the :guilabel:`Path to the extent`.
+Click |ui-options|, then :guilabel:`Edit`.
+Ensure the :guilabel:`Extent Type` is set to file and enter the :guilabel:`Path to the extent`.
 Open the :ref:`Shell` to grow the file extent.
 This example grows :file:`/mnt/pool1/data` by 2 GiB: